 Kem Bryan, chairwoman of the Chamber of Commerce board, said representatives from the two groups have met and agree that both are open to the idea of a merger, but want to take it slow.
-She said they ideas from the students at Oberlin talked with the Oberlin City Council about merging the Chamber director position and The Gateway manager spot, but that isn't going to happen.
+She said they talked with the Oberlin City Council about merging the Chamber director position and The Gateway Trick or Trunk parade.
+Rusty Addlemanager spot, but that isn't going to happen.

-The Chamber does have applicaseven to eight people, about half from in and half from out of town.
+The Chamber does have applications in for the director spot from seven to eight people, about half from in and half from out of town.